cromz22/cromz22.github.io/src/pages/en/index.md

 ## News

+- I'll be a student chair for the [IJCNLP-AACL 2025 Student Research Workshop](https://aacl2025-srw.github.io/) (Mumbai, India, Dec.
+2025).

 - Two papers were accepted to Interspeech 2025 (Rotterdam, Netherlands, Aug.
 2025).

 - A paper was accepted to ACL 2025 Findings (Vienna, Austria, Jul. - Aug.
 2025).